We welcome any questions, comments or helpful ideas about sustainable gardening and food production – see CONTACT US

 We will not concentrated on the damaging effects of conventional agriculture and horticulture, as this is a given, and has been covered by thousands of others over the years, along with increasing scientific evidence of its destructive effects on soils, soil life and ecosystems.

-Also we will not try to promulgate any one form of sustainable food growing, but to consider as many aspects and approaches as possible.
+As a result I have not tried to promulgate any one form of sustainable food growing, but to consider as many aspects and approaches as possible.
 In my mind they all have something to offer and usually they are complimentary and what is more important, the result of using many approaches is more than the sum of its parts.
-There will always be fanatics who insist their particular approach is ‘the way’, whether they are from the organic school, or the permaculture school, or the biological school, or the biodynamic school, etc. However we will be covering all these and more, because we have time for all these approaches.
+There will always be fanatics who insist their particular approach is ‘the’ way, whether they are from the Organic school, or the Permaculture school, or the Biological school, or the Biodynamic school, etc. However I will be covering all these and more, because I have time for all these approaches.
 The problem with sticking to one method exclusively is that one misses out on the many good aspects of other approaches.